ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 **So it's encrypted, but passing password is a bad idea.
 Why not some token?**

--  Well, now that ZM supports login tokens (starting 1.33), I'll get to supporting it.
+-  Well, now that ZM supports login tokens (starting 1.33), I'll get to supporting it, eventually.

 **Why WSS and not WS?**